 Generally, radiculopathy to the cervical spine occurs less frequently compared to the radiculopathy of the lumbar spine.

-The classification of cervical radiculopathy relates to the cervical nerves affected, each one producing distinct symptoms according to their respective dermatomes.
+The classification of cervical radiculopathy relates to the cervical nerves involved, each one producing distinct symptoms according to their respective dermatomes.

-C5radiculopathy: weakness to the deltoid and biceps muscles; reduced biceps reflex.
+C5 radiculopathy: weakness to the deltoid and biceps muscles of the upper arm; reduced biceps reflex.

-C6radiculopathy: weakness in the extension of the brachioradialis muscle and wrist, including brachioradialis reflex.
+C6 radiculopathy: weakness in the extension of the brachioradialis muscle (elbow flexion) and wrist (extension) including brachioradialis reflex.
 Thumb paresthesia (pins and needles sensation).

-C7radiculopathy: weakness of the triceps muscle and wrist flexion, reduced triceps reflex.
+C7 radiculopathy: weakness of the triceps muscle (elbow extension) and wrist flexion, reduced triceps reflex.
 Paresthesia in the index, middle and ring fingers.

 Reduced sensibility may occur in the respective dermatomes of C5 to T1.